-MDLT 2515 - Clinical Practicum III
+MDLT 2514 - Clinical Practicum III

-A continuation of Clinical Practicum I and II.
+External clinical rotations as continuation of Clinical Practicum I and II.
 Emphasis will be placed on observation, clinical application and laboratory procedures.
 Clinical lab hours are 40 hours per week for designated weeks.
 Course must be completed with a "C" or better.
-Prerequisites: MDLT 2433 and MDLT 2462 with a grade of "C" or better.